Conditions in reception facilities

 The Regional Centre Rădăuţi

 The Regional Centre is located not far from the city centre.
 There are rooms with eight and ten beds.
 There are two bathrooms, one for women and one for men, each with three toilets and showers.
-There is a common kitchen, which lacked refrigerators and dishes at the time of the Ombudsman’s visit.[4]
-The gym and prayer room were converted into accommodation in 2020 in order to increase reception capacity.[5]
+There is a common kitchen, which lacked refrigerators and dishes at the time of the Ombudsman’s visit in 2017.[17]
+The gym and prayer room were converted into accommodation in 2020 in order to increase reception capacity.[18]
 Each room has a refrigerator, which serves 10 persons.
 Construction of new accommodation places started in October/November 2021.
-The JRS representative reported there is limited space for counselling for NGOs.
+The construction work was also suspended, as the constructor is the same in both centres Rădăuţi and Timișoara.
+There is still limited space for counselling for NGOs.

 The Regional Centre Galaţi